 Greg has been an avid hockey player since the age of six, and is a former New Englander who’s made Colorado his home since 1995.
 Greg still plays when he can and helps with some of our other important programs such as sled hockey, blind hockey as well as facilitating other special experiences for people who love the game but find it challenging to participate in able-bodied ice hockey.

 With the love of his life Pam by his side, they've raised two wonderful kids, Nick (24) & Ally (22) and now find themselves as empty-nesters.
-After a relatively brief retirement from a 21 year career as a financial advisor, he just recently rejoined Ameriprise Financial, Inc. this year to work with his best friend from college and will again be advising clients as part of Hughes Wealth Advisors out of Scarborough, ME.
+After a relatively brief retirement from a 21 year career as a financial advisor, he just recently rejoined Ameriprise Financial Services, LLC this year to work with his best friend from college and will again be advising clients as part of Hughes Wealth Advisors out of Scarborough, ME.

 Prior to joining Dawg Nation in 2011, Greg had coached baseball, football and lacrosse in the Parker Youth Sports organization going all the way back to 2005.
 He is a passionate family man who enjoys rooting for the 9-time National Championship winning DU Men's Ice Hockey Team, the Colorado Avalanche as well as giving back to the community that he calls home.